Relocation Guide

 The D2 visa is intended for entrepreneurs, freelancers, and independent service providers who wish to create or transfer a business to Portugal.
 Applicants must submit a viable business plan and demonstrate that their activity can contribute to the local economy.

-The process includes company registration, opening a Portuguese bank account, and allocating sufficient starting capital (no fixed statutory minimum).
-The D2 can lead to permanent residence and, under current law, eligibility to apply for citizenship after five years, subject to general conditions
+The process generally includes company registration, opening a Portuguese bank account, and allocating sufficient starting capital, although there is no fixed statutory minimum in the general framework.
+The D2 can lead to longer-term residence, subject to compliance with the applicable legal requirements.

 Digital Nomad Visa

-Introduced in 2022, this visa allows remote professionals to live in Portugal while working for employers or clients abroad.
-Eligibility requires proof of a monthly income equivalent to at least four times the Portuguese minimum wage.
+Introduced in 2022, the Digital Nomad Visa (D8) allows remote professionals to live in Portugal while working for employers or clients abroad.
+Eligibility is generally linked to proof of monthly income above the official minimum threshold set for this category.

 Residency Permits and NIF Tax Number

 After arrival, new residents must apply for a residence permit through the Agência para a Integração, Migrações e Asilo (AIMA – Agency for Integration, Migration and Asylum), the authority responsible for immigration and residency matters.
-This permit confirms legal residence and grants access to national services.
+This permit confirms legal residence and grants access to a range of national services.

 A Número de Identificação Fiscal (NIF – tax identification number) is also required for most administrative and financial activities, including renting accommodation, opening a bank account, or signing contracts.
-It can be obtained at a local tax office (Autoridade Tributária) or with the assistance of a legal representative.
+It can be obtained at a local tax office (Autoridade Tributária) or through a legal representative where applicable.

 Healthcare and Social Security Registration

 Those who are employed or self-employed in Portugal must register with the social security system (Segurança Social), which funds pensions, unemployment benefits, and other public protections.
-Contributions are generally mandatory for work activities and voluntary for other residents.
+Contributions are generally mandatory for work activities and may not apply in the same way to other residents, depending on status and income source.

 Where to Live in Portugal

-The country offers a broad choice of locations, from cosmopolitan cities to coastal towns, rural villages, and island communities.
+Portugal offers a broad choice of locations, from cosmopolitan cities to coastal towns, rural villages, and island communities.
 Choosing where to live in Portugal depends on your goals, lifestyle, and budget.
-The overview below highlights regions most often considered by newcomers and long-term residents.
+The overview below highlights regions often considered by newcomers and long-term residents.

 Lisbon Metropolitan Area